 The brain and body require a diverse range of nutrients to function and develop.
 Cognition is particularly sensitive to nutrition deficiencies and high performance perhaps even more so.
 Carbohydrates, protein, fat, vitamins, minerals and trace elements all play their part in optimal human performance so getting the balance right is critical to producing your best.

 Macronutrients are so-called because the body requires them in large amounts compared to vitamins and minerals.
-They consist of carbohydrate (glucose), protein (amino acids) and fat (fatty acids).
+They consist of carbohydrates (glucose), protein (amino acids) and fat (fatty acids).

 Water accounts for up to 75% of the human body and the average human being require between 2 and 2.5 litres of water per day to function properly.
 Athletes required probably twice that amount and often more depending on the demains of their sport and associated environmental conditions.
 Dehydration is detrimental to performance with psychological studies showing that mind dehydration (2%) result in reduced performance on physical, visuomotor, psychomotor and mental performance tests (Szinnai, 2005).
 Dehydration of even 1% has been seen to negatively affect concentration and memory and increase anxiety.